kensiprell/ktorio.github.io/kotlinx/io/encoding/charset.md

 charsetEncoder.encode("HELLO", 1, 2, output)
 ```

-### Further details about Charsets
+### Further Details about Charsets

-Some charsets represent characters as single-byte, other represents characters with several fixed bytes per characters,
-and others are variable.
-Not all the charsets can represent the whole Unicode character sets.
+Some charsets represent characters as single-byte, others represent characters with several fixed bytes per character, and others are variable.
+Not all the charsets can represent the whole of Unicode character sets.

-The most widely used charset is UTF-8, which allows to represent most 7-bit ASCII characters as single byte,
-but allows to represent the whole Unicode character sets.
-By being encoded by a variable length of bytes,
-getting the length of a String represented as UTF-8 requires decoding the whole content, thus making
+The most widely used charset is UTF-8, which allows you to represent not only most 7-bit ASCII characters as a single byte, but it also allows you to represent the whole of Unicode character sets.
+By being encoded by a variable length of bytes, getting the length of a String represented as UTF-8 requires decoding the whole content, thus making
-seeking, slicing and getting length linear-time.
+seeking, slicing, and getting length time-linear.

-JavaScript exposes Strings with 32-bit CodePoints, while Java and Native exposes 16-bit Chars using [Surrogate Pairs](https://en.wikipedia.org/wiki/UTF-16#U+10000_to_U+10FFFF) for higher values.
+JavaScript exposes Strings with 32-bit CodePoints, while Java and Native expose 16-bit Chars using [Surrogate Pairs](https://en.wikipedia.org/wiki/UTF-16#U+10000_to_U+10FFFF) for higher values.

-For now, kotlinx-io only implements UTF_8, but allows to add custom charsets by extending the Charset class.
+For now, kotlinx-io only implements UTF_8, but it allows you to add custom charsets by extending the Charset class.

 ### Exposed API